 What are the net pay and relief at source tax relief options?

 When your employer set up your workplace pension, they needed to choose from 1 of 2 tax relief methods:

 - They may have set it up so that your contributions are deducted from your wages after tax.
 HM Revenue & Customs (HMRC) refer to this as the ‘relief at source’ method (we call this the net tax basis).
 When your employer signed up to The People’s Pension, we’d have automatically set them up on the relief at source method and reclaimed basic rate tax relief from HMRC on your behalf.
 If you pay a higher rate of tax you need to claim this from HMRC.

 - Or they could have set it up, so your contributions are deducted from your wages before tax.
 HMRC refer to this as the ‘net pay arrangement’ method (we call this the gross tax basis).
 This means you automatically get full tax relief on your contributions straightaway, regardless of the rate of tax you pay, or whether you live in Scotland or elsewhere in the UK.
 For ‘net pay’ arrangements, employees who don’t pay income tax will not receive tax relief from the government on pension contributions and they won’t be able to claim this back.

 Relief at source is our default tax relief method and an option that not all pension providers offer.
 So, when your employer set up your workplace pension with The People’s Pension, we’d have automatically set them up on this method, unless they told us otherwise.

 Visit our webpage for more about how tax relief works for you.

 If your employer is using the ‘net pay arrangement’ method where your contributions are taken from your pay before tax, you’ll get your full tax relief straightaway and you don’t need to do anything.

-How do I claim higher rate tax relief on my contributions?
+How do I claim tax relief above basic rate on my contributions?